 If evaluation of the work/performance merits a failing grade, that is appropriate.

 Specific information about a student's disability is confidential, and should not be shared.
 General information about classroom strategies may be discussed while ensuring the student's anonymity.
-Feel free to contact DSS for assistance and refer other instructors to DSS as well.
+Feel free to contact SAS for assistance and refer other instructors to SAS as well.

-Accommodation letters are only provided for students registered with DSS who have provided appropriate documentation.
+Accommodation letters are only provided for students registered with SAS who have provided appropriate documentation.

-If a student discloses a disability and/or requests accommodations without an accommodations letter, they should be referred to DSS.
-There is no obligation for faculty to provide any accommodations without receipt of a letter from DSS.
+If a student discloses a disability and/or requests accommodations without an accommodations letter, they should be referred to SAS.
+There is no obligation for faculty to provide any accommodations without receipt of a letter from SAS.
 Faculty should not accept any documentation from the student.
-Please instruct the student to bring any documentation with them to the DSS Office, Rm.
+Please instruct the student to bring any documentation with them to the SAS Office, Rm.
 201 Smith Hall.